 When I had picked her up from school and we arrived home, I followed her upstairs to her room to check that her chores had been done.
 Her bed was not made, her room was not picked up.
 She knew the rules.
 I told Grace the obvious: you didn't do your chores, and I will devise a punishment for it.
 Then the volcano:

-She went from quiet to erupting, “Oh My God!”
+She went from being quiet to a full-blown eruption: “Oh My God!”

 I didn’t engage.
 I told her I’d see her downstairs in the driveway to wash the car.
 After about 10 minutes, she was not downstairs to wash the car.
-I went back upstairs to see that Grace had taken her baby blanket, one that she loved, a quilted cat blanket that her great grandmother had made for her and had literally torn it to shreds.
+I went back upstairs to her room and saw that Grace had taken her baby blanket, one that she loved, a quilted cat blanket that her great grandmother had made for her and had literally torn it to shreds.
 It was on the floor in her room.
 She was standing in the middle of her room with the last shred in her hand when I walked in.
 I don’t know if my expression revealed my shock; it probably did.
 Out of everything she could have destroyed, why that?
 It was sentimental, she loved it, her great grandmother was now deceased.
-I asked her, in obvious disbelief of what I was seeing: “What are you doing?”
+I asked her, in obvious disbelief and surprise at what I was seeing: “What are you doing?”
 No answer, just a stare at me.
 I told her again, as controlled as I could get my voice, to come wash the car and that further she owed me an apology for telling me to shut up.
 She continued to stare me down.
 I left the room and went downstairs.
 I stayed in the kitchen replaying what happened and I was monitoring any noises I was hearing from upstairs in her room.
+Who destroys a baby blanket?
+I didn’t understand that at all.

 This was an entirely different Grace than the one I saw last week.
 Simply not knowing which way Grace was going to decide to behave on any given day was fatiguing.
 I began reminding her of the possibility of a residential facility if she did not start making better decisions.
 I used it as a threat.
 I had used every bit of leverage I could think of and nothing worked and hoped this one would.
 As I said earlier, a lot of decisions I would make differently now, and this is one of them.